-The average life span of a rat is 18 months.
-Young are born about 22 days after mating and mature rapidly.
+The average lifespan of a rat is 18 months.
+Young rats are born about 22 days after mating and will mature rapidly.
 Single females may have as many as 6 litters a year, averaging 6 to 14 young each.
 By 3 months of age, the young are independent and capable of reproduction.
 If not controlled, an infestation of rats will rapidly increase in numbers.

 How can I tell if I have an infestation of rats?

-Rat droppings near available food sources is the most common indication of an infestation.
-Evidence of gnawing, rub marks, tracks, burrows, nests, and damage to stored products are indications of the extent of an infestation.
+Rat droppings near available food sources is the most common sign of an infestation.
+Evidence of gnawing, rub marks, tracks, burrows, nests and damage to stored products are indications of the extent of an infestation.

-What can l do to prevent an infestation of rats?
+What can I do to prevent an infestation of rats?